cetinsamet/zero-shot-learning/README.md

 Zero-Shot learning method aims to solve a task without receiving any example of that task at training phase.
 It simply allows us to recognize objects *we have not seen before*.

-Check for detailed Medium story that I wrote: https://medium.com/@cetinsamet/zero-shot-learning-53080995d45f
+Check the Medium story that I wrote for details: https://medium.com/@cetinsamet/zero-shot-learning-53080995d45f

 ### Classes
 **Train Classes:**